webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 Until recently, SVG was fairly difficult to incorporate with other web content, and there are still many challenges.
 The HTML5 standard provides a way to insert ''inline'' regions of SVG into HTML files.
-This is the basic deployment model you'll see illustrated throughout this guide:

 [[Image:scr_svg_html.png]]